 From the classic pocket watch to the modern wristwatch

-With this navy watch, Laco combines the function and design of two seafaring classics: the 1940s pocket watch and a model resembling the watches of the crew on board the "U1" submarine.
+With this navy watch, Laco combines the function and design of two seafaring classics: the 1940s pocket watch and a model resembling the watches of the crew on board of the "U1" submarine.
 Manual wind movement, dial, and casing are essentially just as they were in the watches' predecessors.
 However, the modern wristwatch "Made in Germany" has been made to have a more optically pleasing appearance.
 One special feature is the prominently large transparent base which allows you to see the elegant clockwork.